aniketpant83/backend-devops-lab/README.md

 7. Continuous Integration and Deployment with Jenkins
     - Used Jenkins to automate the build (docker images), test (unittests), and deploy (deployments and services on cluster).
     - Added a parameterized deploy/delete option.
-8. WIP: Incorporate Go, Argo CD for learining purposes.
+8. WIP: Incorporate Argo CD for learining purposes.

 ---